 Posted on 26th July 2019 at 10:00

-Biceps short head
+• Biceps short head.

-Biceps long head
+• Biceps long head.

-The long head of the biceps attaches directly above the shoulder joint and, therefore, has some involvement in shoulder movement, particularly flexion.
-This is the action of raising your arm up in front of you.
-This also means that long head of biceps may also present as shoulder pain.
-There are certain tests that your therapist may perform, such as the Speed's Test, to assess for biceps’ involvement in your shoulder pain.
+The biceps long head attaches just above the shoulder joint and participates in shoulder movement, including flexion.
+This is the motion of raising your arm in front of you.
+This implies that biceps long head pain can manifest as shoulder pain and In order to determine if your biceps are contributing to your shoulder pain, your therapist may administer tests like the Speed's Test.

 Share this post: